MycroftAI/mycroft-skills/README.md

 # Available Skills

-You can easily browse skills in this repo via the [Mycroft Marketplace](https://market.mycroft.ai).
+You can easily browse skills in this repository via the [Mycroft Marketplace](https://market.mycroft.ai).

 # Support